bvonboyen/bvonboyen.github.io/_posts/2025-12-04-management-clarity.md

 - **Expected league position** filters out noise and reveals our real competitive level.
 - **Probability trajectories** show whether the season is stabilising or drifting.
 - **Squad dashboards** explain *why* results happen and where structural weaknesses lie.
-- **Predictive modelling** improves communication, planning and decision-making across the club: xGs are silver, xPs are gold.
+- **Predictive modelling** improves communication, planning and decision-making across the club.
 - xGs are silver, **xPs are gold**.

 ---